fabricai/ai-inside/README.md

 -   predict `approval lists` (e.g. this invoice should be sent to John Matrix for approval)
 -   predict `cost center` (e.g. this invoiceRow belongs to "Marketing")

 for new invoices.
-Then you can integrate this information in your own accounting software to speed up the process of handling purchase invoices.
+Then you can integrate this information in your own software to speed up the process of handling purchase invoices.

 ## Overview of the process